-IKEBANA WORKSHOPS AT KINSE INN
+IKEBANA WORKSHOPS AT KINSE RYOKAN

 A hands-on introduction to Japanese flower arranging, using seasonal branches and flowers to create beautiful compositions and exploring techniques that you can take back home with you.

 Each workshop begins with an explanation of the history and aesthetics of ikebana and an explanation of the materials, tools, and techniques necessary to create beautiful flower arrangements.
 You'll have the chance to try your hand at a basic composition, emphasizing lines, space, shape, and color with seasonal materials.

 Workshops are held in the historic cafe/bar space at Kinse Ryokan

 All materials and tools are provided, and participants are welcome to keep their flowers after the workshop

 Maximum 4 students per workshop